yavuzkoroglu/arm-generator/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with gfuzzer.
+You should have received a copy of the GNU General Public License along with ARM generator.
 If not, see <https://www.gnu.org/licenses/>.

 * **mail:** ykoerogl@ist.tugraz.at
 * **address:** Inffeldgasse 16b/II, 8010 Graz/AUSTRIA